 Lwanele was born prematurely at 32 weeks via an emergency c-section, weighing 1.6kg on the 1st of June 2017.
 At birth, more problems were discovered in addition to the hydrocephalus which was diagnosed in utero, and these are the additional conditions:

-- Encephalocele – this is a neural tube defect characterized by sac-like protrusions of the brain and the membranes that cover it through openings in the skull.
+3. Encephalocele – this is a neural tube defect characterized by sac-like protrusions of the brain and the membranes that cover it through openings in the skull.
 This defect is caused by failure of the neural tube to close completely during foetal development.

 Lwanele had to be ventilated immediately after birth as he couldn’t breathe well.
 He had in total 51 long days in the Neonatal ICU.
 A few days after birth he had seizures and has been on anti-seizure medication since then.

 In January 2018, Lwanele had serious issues feeding and breathing.
 He didn’t thrive or gain any weight and he often used to wheeze, cough and vomit.
 He had to be admitted for what was thought to be bronchopneumonia.
 He stayed two weeks in hospital and had his adenoids scrapped as the ENT specialist assumed that was the cause of his wheezing.
 Unfortunately the scrapping of the adenoids didn’t improve anything.
 In February 2018 he went back to hospital again as he hadn’t improved in terms of feeding and breathing.
 He spent another two weeks in hospital.

 Aggressive treatment was done to help recuperate Lwanele’s lungs.
 After he stabilised, he was moved to Sandton Mediclinic on the 10th of April 2018.
 On arrival there he was placed in their Paediatric ICU and kept on high flow oxygen and continued with TPN.

 After a few days he had a swallow study.
 The swallow study showed that he wasn’t swallowing safely and the food was getting stuck at the epiglottis and also at the site where his oesophagus and stomach were joined.
-It also clearly showed him aspirating and that he has severe reflux.
+It also clearly showed him aspirating and that he had severe reflux.
 After that test his team of doctors sat and discussed way forward after which they concluded that he should get a nissen fundoplication and a gastrostomy feeding tube.
 That operation was done in May 2018.
 Since then he’s still feeding through the PEG.

 Due to the harm to his lungs Lwanele could not be weaned off the oxygen.
 He had a lot of challenges that included gagging and sweating after the operation in May 2018.

 Hence he really had a long hospital stay.
-He finally went home after 131 long days on the 30th July 2018 with a nurse, a PEG (for feeding) and oxygen (in addition to the Colostomy that he’s had since he was 6 days old).
+He finally went home after 131 long days on the 30th July 2018 with a home nurse, a PEG (for feeding) and oxygen (in addition to the Colostomy that he’s had since he was 6 days old).

 He’s had a few hospital admissions due to his lungs and breathing issues since then.
 And at times he would still vomit through his nissen fundoplication which should not be happening.

 He can clap, sing, dance and say a few words like “mama, daddy, hello, bye, high-five, thank you” and he can count 1 – 10.
 He also calls his own name and his brother’s name (though he doesn’t seem to have meaning of anything he says).

 - To correct the encephalocele at about 4/5 years of age;

-- Colostomy reversal – date to be advised;
+- Colostomy reversal – date to be advised.

 Fundraising for Lwanele Sibanda